Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

 Three Types of Data: The Foundation of AI Applications

-Why Is Conversational Interaction a Bottleneck?
+Why is Conversational Interaction a Bottleneck?

-• Too High a Barrier for User Questions: Asking a "good question" itself requires a clear cognitive framework.
+• Too High a Threshold for User Questions: Asking a "good question" itself requires a clear cognitive framework.
 Users who can do this have already solved half the problem, reducing their dependence on AI.

 Therefore, conversational interaction is both difficult to use and unreliable for most ordinary users.